Things To Do In Bristol

 Float over historic landmarks in a hot air balloon, discover world class artists, and enjoy live music as you dine al fresco on the city’s cobbled streets.
 Enjoy one of the many green picnic spots or even have an outdoor swim.
-Bristol in the summer is simply magical.
+Bristol in the summer is simply magical and it's easy to book Advance tickets to Bristol via our website or mobile app.

 Check out our list of our favourite things to do in Bristol in the summertime.